pankaj-badgujar/whiteboard-web-application-server/README.md

-# wbdv-sf19-pankajBadgujar-server-node
+# whiteboard web application
-This repository is the project where node.js acts as the server.
-It has implementations of REST api and its endpoints.
+This repository is the server of a web application built in node.js It has implementations of REST api and its endpoints.